bitfactory-software/anyxx/docs/terms_and_definitions.md

 For upcast and downcasts must the types be related within the language rules.
 Staic downcasts are guesses and as such unsafe.
 Dynamic downcasts are per definition safe.

+### lifetime cast
+A lifetime holder can be casted to an other lifetime holder, in the sense of an "upcast".
+- a "smart" lifteime holder ("shared", "uniqe", "value") can be casted to an "observer"
+- a mutable liftime holder can be casted to an read only observer.
+But not in th other direction.

 ### crosscast
 While up and downcast are within related types, crosscasts are between unrelated types.
 Such types are typicaly virtual base types (an interface).
 A crosscast usualy tests, if one interface can be reached from an other, and if so give access to it.